Emily Wilson (classicist): Odyssey translation

-In her review of Wilson's translation of the Odyssey for The Washington Post, Madeline Miller wrote that Wilson "prioritizes Homer's speed and narrative drive, seeking to capture what she calls the 'nimble gallop' of his verse.
+In her review of Wilson's 2017 translation of the Odyssey, novelist Madeline Miller wrote that Wilson "prioritizes Homer's speed and narrative drive, seeking to capture what she calls the 'nimble gallop' of his verse.
 She writes in iambic pentameter, impressively limiting herself to the same number of lines as Homer's original".
-In a review for London Review of Books, Colin Burrow discusses "the challenging task of translating the poem into the same number of iambic pentameter lines as there are hexameters in the original", writing: "In order to achieve that level of compression she has to rely heavily on monosyllables, and to make sharp and sometimes simplifying decisions about which of Homer’s implications to make explicit."
+In a review for the London Review of Books, Colin Burrow discusses "the challenging task of translating the poem into the same number of iambic pentameter lines as there are hexameters in the original", writing: "In order to achieve that level of compression she has to rely heavily on monosyllables, and to make sharp and sometimes simplifying decisions about which of Homer's implications to make explicit."

 In a review for NPR, Annalisa Quinn wrote: "Wilson's project is basically a progressive one: to scrape away all the centuries of verbal and ideological buildup—the Christianizing (Homer predates Christianity), the nostalgia, the added sexism (the epics are sexist enough as they are), and the Victorian euphemisms—to reveal something fresh and clean."
-In Wilson's translation, enslaved characters are often called "slaves" rather than "maids" or "servants", with translator notes explaining the word choices; while discussing older translations of the Odyssey with Anna North at Vox, Wilson said: "It sort of stuns me ... how much work seems to go into making slavery invisible."
+In Wilson's translation, enslaved characters are often called "slaves" rather than "maids" or "servants", with translator notes explaining the word choices; discussing older translations of the Odyssey with journalist Anna North, Wilson said: "It sort of stuns me ... how much work seems to go into making slavery invisible."

-Madeline Miller also discussed Wilson's word choices, including the word slave, and wrote: "Perhaps more controversial will be her translation of the famous first line, which Wilson gives as 'Tell me about a complicated man.'"
-Of the opening lines of Wilson's translation, Wyatt Mason wrote: "When I first read these lines early this summer in The Paris Review, which published an excerpt, I was floored", and of the use of the word complicated in the first line, "the brilliance of Wilson's choice is, in part, its seeming straightforwardness".
+Miller also discussed Wilson's word choices, including "slave", and wrote, "Perhaps more controversial will be her translation of the famous first line, which Wilson gives as 'Tell me about a complicated man'" (in contrast to translations such as "Speak, memory – Of the cunning hero", Stanley Lombardo, Hackett Publishing, 2000).
+Of the opening lines of Wilson's translation, Wyatt Mason wrote: "When I first read these lines early this summer in The Paris Review, which published an excerpt, I was floored", and of the use of the word "complicated" in the first line, "the brilliance of Wilson's choice is, in part, its seeming straightforwardness".

+The filmmaker Christopher Nolan cited Wilson's translation as one of the influences on his 2026 film The Odyssey.
+In the London Review of Books, Wilson harshly criticised the film, writing that she "would be ashamed to have written any part of this script" and that it "lacked psychological, emotional, political and ethical depth" and "many of the elements that make the poem great".
+She wrote that the film featured the "usual combination of grandiosity and superficiality" and prioritised plot action over a "human scale".
+Wilson also criticised Nolan's decision to film in Western Sahara as "normalizing the ongoing violence against the indigenous Sahrawi people", but wrote that she was grateful to Nolan for "doing his best to get the general public reading again".